Previous dayFebruary 3, 2026Next day

 11.4 km---✓ ReviewedUSGS →

-On February 3, 2026 at 21:23 UTC, a magnitude 2.1 earthquake struck 115 km N of Yakutat, Alaska.
+On February 3, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 115 km N of Yakutat, Alaska at 21:23 UTC.
 Coming 10 hours after a magnitude 2.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 11.4 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 11.4 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 60.568°, -140.064°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-03